FREE STANDARD SHIPPING WORLDWIDE!

 • Perspiration contributed to loosening, affecting adhesion and inducing creep.

-Statements of researchers such as Delarcerda (18) that “… the purpose of ankle taping is to reduce joint range of movement….” (p 78) have reinforced the traditional belief that to protect the ankle from injury it is necessary to restrict the ankle from inverting by limiting the ankle range of motion (ROM) in this direction.
+Statements of researchers such as Delacerda (18) that “… the purpose of ankle taping is to reduce joint range of movement….” (p 78) have reinforced the traditional belief that to protect the ankle from injury it is necessary to restrict the ankle from inverting by limiting the ankle range of motion (ROM) in this direction.

 Garrick and Requa (2) have proposed a theoretical aim of ankle taping “…to support externally a ligamentous structure without limiting normal range of motion or function.
 This support of ligaments need be present only when the physiologic or normal ranges of motion have been exceeded.” (p 202).
 They also contend, “….the achievement of this goal, however, is virtually impossible.” (p202).